-- 1. Analysis and explanation of the change in the increase and decrease ratio in the last two years (change ratio reaches 20%): - (1) Gross profit increased and operating loss decreased mainly due to the difference in product mix sold and the USD appreciation leading to the increased gross profit and decreased operating loss from the previous year. - (2) Non-operating income increased due to the USD appreciation leading to the increased gain on foreign exchange. - (3) Income tax expense increased due to the decrease in deferred income tax asset and the increase in deferred income tax liability. - (4) The lessened loss before tax, the decrease in net loss for the period, the increase in other comprehensive income, the decrease in total other comprehensive (loss) and the increases in (net loss) attributable to owners of the parent, (net loss) attributable to non-controlling interests, total comprehensive income attributable to owners of the parent, total comprehensive income attributable to non-controlling interests and earnings per share were all due to the decrease in operating loss and the increase in non-operating income from the previous year. - 2.
+1. Analysis and explanation of the change in the increase and decrease ratio in the last two years (change ratio reaches 20%):

+- (1) Decrease in operating loss: Mainly due to the difference in product mix sold and appreciation of the US dollar resulting in the increase in gross profit and the decrease in operating expenses from the previous year. - (2) Decreases in non-operating income and expenses: Mainly due to the impairment on intangible assets recognized this year. - (3) Increases in (net loss) before tax: Mainly due to the increase in non-operating expenses. - (4) Decrease in income tax: Due to the increase in deferred income tax assets and the decrease in deferred income tax liabilities. - (5) Less net loss before tax, decrease in net loss for the period, increase in other comprehensive income, decrease in total other comprehensive (loss) for the period, and increases in net (loss) attributable to owners of parent, net (loss) attributable to non-controlling interests, total comprehensive income attributable to owners of parent, total comprehensive income attributable to non-controlling interests and earnings per share: All were due to the increase in non-operating expenses from the previous year. - 2.
 Reason(s) of any change of the Company's primary business (e.g. changes arising from the adjustment of sale prices or costs, increase or decrease in product mix and production volume or renewal of depreciated products).
 If there is any existing or anticipated substantial changes of its operational policy, market condition, economic environment or other internal or external factors, the potential effect on the Company's future financial performance of said changes and action to be taken: none. - 3.
-Anticipated sales volume for the coming year and its basis, and the main factor leading to the Company's forecast of continuous sales growth or decline: Although coping with various negative effects around the globe arising from the slowdown of economic growth and market competition as a result of the multiple interest rate increases tackling high inflation rate, the Company will continue striving to enhance the value of existing products and develop new products to maintain the constant growth of operating revenue, and hence increased profitability.
+Anticipated sales volume for the coming year and its basis, and the main factor leading to the Company's forecast of continuous sales growth or decline: Although the global economy is still hindered by uncertainties such as the effect of monetary tightening, the gradually normalized inventory levels of European and US customers are expected to drive restocking and sales.
+In addition, the AI wave also fuels the demand for network and communication products such as high-end switches and forms a favorable environment for the sales of network communication products.
+The Company shall strive to develop and add value to products and continuously collaborate with operators for developing new products while coping with favorable and unfavorable factors of external market.